 The core of the teaching factory is the adoption of the work environment in the atmosphere of learning in schools.
+Teaching Factory is a learning model in vocational education institutions that use a product, both goods and services as a learning media to deliver competence and is organized through school synergy with industry [5].
 There are three teaching factory models.
 Model 1 is a vocational school that provides space for partner industries to build teaching factory within the school.
 Model 2 is a vocational school which works together with an industry partner, builds a teaching factory that can be located inside and outside the school environment and is a business unit separate from the vocational school.
 Model 3 is the teaching factory in the form of special cooperation classes between vocational schools and partner industries, so that students undergo practical learning processes in two places, namely in the workshop or school laboratory and in the factories owned by industries partner [1].

-The teaching factory program is a positive step to develop the entrepreneur spirit [3].
-Teaching factory can improve student’s skills in communication skills, problem solving skills, and teamwork skills [4].
-Student learn how to find problems, build prototypes, make business plan and present their own solution [5].
+The teaching factory program is a positive step to develop the entrepreneur spirit [6].
+Teaching factory can improve student’s skills in communication skills, problem solving skills, and teamwork skills [7].
+Student learn how to find problems, build prototypes, make business plan and present their own solution [8].
 The implementation of teaching factory can improve entrepreneurship education students.
 In the planning process students learn to oriented tasks and results.
 In the production process students learn to be responsible, disciplined, confident, dare to take risks, independent, and cooperative.
 In facilitation students learn open to technology.
 In marketing students learn to be honest, passionate, hard work, confident, able to overcome difficulties / problems, able to see opportunities and like challenges.
-In the evaluation students learn to open receive input, criticism and advice from outside [6].
+In the evaluation students learn to open receive input, criticism and advice from outside [9].